 This session will help participants identify strategies that can help to recruit faculty and staff to their institution.
 Participants will explore the key elements of a talent acquisition process including job design, successful visibility/advertising, identifying key elements to job markets, building deep and diverse pools for open positions, and facilitating a measurable search process.
 The learning experience will emphasize the importance of an effective partnership between human resources and all units across a campus.
+Learning Objectives:

-- Identify the elements of a successful talent recruitment process. - Identify the tools and processes of an effective talent acquisition approach. - Identify the value of a focus on diversity and inclusion during recruitment. - Demonstrate the necessity of a strong partnership between human resources and hiring departments.
+- Identify the elements of a successful talent recruitment process. - Identify the tools and processes of an effective talent acquisition approach. - Demonstrate the necessity of a strong partnership between human resources and hiring departments.